ecos-wtf/website/_posts/2021-03-12-ecos-firmware-analysis-with-ghidra.md

 ---
 layout: post
-title: Broadcom eCOS | Firmware Analysis with Ghidra
+title: Broadcom eCos | Firmware Analysis with Ghidra
-description: Tools, tips, and tricks to help you reverse engineer an eCOS firmware  image dumped from a Broadcom eCOS BFC cable modem.
+description: Tools, tips, and tricks to help you reverse engineer an eCos firmware  image dumped from a Broadcom eCos BFC cable modem.
-summary: In this post I’ll share tools, tips, and tricks to help you reverse engineer an eCOS firmware image dumped from a Broadcom eCOS BFC cable modem.
+summary: In this post I’ll share tools, tips, and tricks to help you reverse engineer an eCos firmware image dumped from a Broadcom eCos BFC cable modem.
 I consider that you have an extracted firmware image with you and the latest version of Ghidra installed.
 author: qkaiser
 image: /assets/fidb_build_run_header.png
 date: 2021-03-12 09:00:00